-10.2 Chemical stability
+1 10.2 Chemical stability

-anticipated storage and handling conditions of temperature and pressure.
-Any stabilisers which are, or may need to be, used to maintain the chemical stability of the substance or mixture shall mixture shall be indicated.
+It shall be indicated if the substance or mixture is stable or unstable under normal ambient and anticipated storage and handling conditions of temperature and pressure.
+Any stabilisers which are, or may need to be, used to maintain the chemical stability of the substance or mixture shall be described.
+The safety significance of any change in the physical appearance of the substance or mixture shall be indicated.